-Regulation section 526.10 issued in accordance with the foregoing expounds upon what activities bring a person within the definition of "vendor".
+Regulation section 526.10, issued in accordance with the foregoing, expounds upon what activities bring a person within the definition of "vendor".

-In the case of interstate vendors the regulations specifically provide that a person outside New York is required to collect sales tax on tangible personal property delivered in New York if that person:
+In the case of interstate vendors, section 526.10(e)(1) of the sales tax regulations specifically provides that a person outside New York is required to collect sales tax on tangible personal property delivered in New York if that person:

-- (1) makes sales to persons within the state, and - (2) either (a) solicits such sales in New York, or - (b) maintains a place of business in New York
+- (1) makes sales to persons within the state, and - (2) either (a) solicits such sales in New York as defined in regulation 526.10(d), or - (b) maintains a place of business in New York as defined in regulation 526.10(c).

-20 NYCRR 526.10(e)(1).
+For purposes of regulation section 526.10(d), a person is deemed to be soliciting business if "he distributes catalogs or other advertising material, in any manner in the state."
+Petitioner is clearly a person who makes sales to persons within the State who solicits such sales in New York by the distribution of catalogs in the state.

-For purposes of this section a person is deemed to be soliciting business if "he distributes catalogs or other advertising material, in any manner in the state."
-20 NYCRR 526.10(d)(2).
+However, regulation section 526.10(e)(2) provides, in part: